abbyazari/abbyazari.github.io/_pages/group.md

 As an interdiscplinary group ARG values and pursues collaborations with other research groups at the U of A and externally.
 Below are visiting scholars who participate in ARG via a collaborative project or shared research interests.

-Zachary Lau (MSc in Statistics at UBC)(Supervised by G. Pleiss)
+Zachary Lau (MSc in Statistics at UBC, Supervised by G. Pleiss)

-Cassandra Litwinowich (BSc in Physics)(Supervised by I. Mann, Summer 2025)
+Cassandra Litwinowich (BSc in Physics, Supervised by I. Mann, Summer 2025)

 [Esraa Elelimy](https://esraaelelimy.github.io/) (PhD Computing Science, Supervised by M. White)